 Fred Smith has taken FedEx Corp.
-(FDX) from an idea in a college essay to the world’s biggest cargo airline over the past four decades.
+(FDX:US) from an idea in a college essay to the world’s biggest cargo airline over the past four decades.
 Now the company has to figure out how to plan for the founder’s eventual departure.

 Smith, who holds the titles of president, chief executive officer and chairman, has built FedEx to more than $39 billion in annual revenue and $27 billion in market value.
 It’s the largest company in the Standard & Poor’s 500 Industrials Index led by its founder, based on data compiled by Bloomberg.

 Yet at 67, Smith hasn’t said who will succeed him or when he’ll cede the top post.
 After once saying he might leave as soon as 2013, Smith now says he isn’t going anywhere soon.
 That has left former executives and industry consultants questioning how the board is preparing for the post-Smith era.

 “I’m extremely concerned,” said Ron Wickens, FedEx’s former vice president for strategic projects and a shareholder.
 “Who is that replacement?
 And does he have the vision that Fred Smith has?”

 Smith’s eventual successor at Memphis, Tennessee-based FedEx will face the burden of following a pioneering CEO, said John Haber, executive vice president of the transportation division at Atlanta-based NPI LLC, which helps clients manage supply-chain costs.
 That means he or she will have to figure out what to change to build on the company’s success.

 FedEx has “good bench strength, but their bench strength, they’re not visionaries like Fred Smith,” said Haber, who previously worked at competitor United Parcel Service Inc. “What is at risk is, ‘What is the next great idea?’”